PluginSmiths/.github/profile/README.md

 We are a group of developers creating plugins for MCreator and mods for Minecraft.

 #### Team members:
 - **OVONSAME**: Team creator and leader.
 Makes procedures and more.
-Leaddeveloper of  plugins.
+Lead developer of PluginSmiths plugins.
 Knows a lot about creating addons for mods.
 Knows Java, Python, JS.
 - **Jcm23**: Second member of the team.
 Makes mod elements.
 Knows Java, C, C++, Python, JS, HTML, CSS, SASS, Kotlin.
 Not the best at making procedures.
 Knows how to make APIs.
 - **Maxhaaa**: Third member of the team.
 Makes APIs and knows how to make procedures.
 Knows Java.
 - **Bread**: Fourth member of the team.
 OVONSAME's student.
 Makes procedures and more.
 Knows Java.
 The man who told OVONSAME how to make plugins.

-We explore and implement new areas in Minecraft modding for Forge, NeoForge, Fabric.
+We explore and implement new features in Minecraft modding for Forge, NeoForge and Fabric in MCreator.

 We will always be glad if you join our team!